How to apply for IACS Accreditation

 Part 2: Site Visit

-Once your counseling center appears to meet the IACS Standards, you will be notified that an on-site review has been approved.
+Once your counseling center has undergone the two initial peer reviews of your self-study materials and appears to meet the IACS Standards, you will be notified that an on-site review has been approved.
 You will be notified again when the site visit team has been established.
-You and the site visitor(s) will set up a mutually agreeable date for the visit.
+You and the site visitors will set up a mutually agreeable date for the visit.

 A site visit is at least 1.5 days, usually two full days.
 Once the visit takes place, the Site Visitors have one month to submit their findings to IACS.
 IACS will review the report before providing it to you for your review.
 You will have one month to submit a written response with your comments to the findings and recommendations in the report.
-Once your written response is received, IACS will generally make a final accreditation decision within a couple weeks, unless further reviews are needed.
+Once your written response is received, IACS will generally make a final accreditation decision within a couple weeks, unless further review is needed.

 Part 3: Additional Review